-A TYPICAL FULL DAY AT MARATABA TRAILS LODGE
+A TYPICAL FULL DAY AT MARATABA MOUNTAIN LODGE

 - There will be an early start to the day prior to meeting in the main lodge for a coffee and pre-trail snack.
 This early trail will be the longer (3-4 hours) of the two trails of the day.
 Trail options will be discussed and agreed to the night before.
 A mid-walk refreshment break will be offered at one of the stunning view or points of interest.

 - On return to the lodge a sumptuous, healthy breakfast will be served before walkers get the chance to relax, read, snooze, sketch, paint and just be at one in the camp.